 The term transformation fetish is sometimes shortened to the acronym TF, especially online.
 Those who frequent online transformation fetish communities may refer to themselves as TF fans.
 Not all TF fans have a sexual interest in transformations, but many do.

-As such transformations can only truly exist in genres of fantasy or science fiction and not in real life, transformation fetishists may read, view or even create their own literature or artwork that depicts characters undergoing transformation, in order to satisfy their fetish.
-The transformations these pieces detail tend to be non-consensual and often occur after the character has had sexual intercourse, comes down with a virus, is bitten or attacked, or is cursed.
+As such transformations can only truly exist in genres of fantasy or science fiction and not in real life, transformation fetishists may read, view, or even create their own literature or artwork that depicts characters undergoing transformation, in order to satisfy their fetish.
+The transformations these pieces detail tend to be non-consensual and often occur after the character has engaged in sexual intercourse, comes down with a virus, is bitten or attacked, or is cursed.